 - Demonstrate exceptional academic ability and achievement, having a 25 or higher composite score on the ACT (or SAT equivalent) and a 3.0 or above cumulative unweighted GPA.

-- Preference is for students with financial need, e.g., Pell grant eligible, low expected
+- Preference is for students with financial need, e.g., Pell grant eligible, low expected family contribution, first-generation college students, and members of a historically underrepresented minority group.

 Application & Acceptance